safakhan413/fast-react-app/README.md

+# Full Stack Application with FastAPI and React

+This project is a full-stack web application that includes a FastAPI backend and a React frontend.
+The backend uses MySQL as the database and implements token-based authentication with JWT.
+The frontend is built using React with Material-UI and communicates with the FastAPI backend to fetch, display, and export data.

+## Project Overview

+This application allows users to log in, query data from the backend, and export the results to a CSV file.
+The backend is built with FastAPI and uses JWT-based authentication.
+The frontend uses React for UI and Material-UI components for styling.

+## Technologies Used

+- **Backend**: FastAPI, SQLAlchemy, MySQL, JWT, Pydantic
+- **Frontend**: React, Material-UI, Axios, react-csv
+- **Database**: MySQL
+- **Other**: Python 3.9+, Node.js 14+

 ### Creating Data file
 ## Step1: generate_documents.py
 # This file is used to generate 100 documents that are migrated to mysql